- 1 pound uncooked large shrimp, peeled and deveined

 - Hot cooked pasta

 - In a large skillet, saute the shrimp, garlic, salt and cayenne in butter until the shrimp turn pink, about 5 minutes.
 Stir in lime juice and parsley.
-Serve with pasta.
+Serve over pasta.
 Yield: 4 servings.

 Reviews forGarlic Lime Shrimp